fhoedemakers/pico-infonesPlus/README.md

 ### setting up the hardware

 - Disconnect the Pico from your computer.
-- Connect the Micro USB to OTG Y-Cable to the Picos USB port.
+- Attach the Pico to the breadboard.
+- Insert the SD card into the SD card slot.
-- Connect the HDMI cable to the Adafruit DVI Breakout For HDMI Source Devices and your monitor.
+- Connect the HDMI cable to the Adafruit HDMI Breakout board and to your monitor.
-- Connect the USB OTG cable to the Pico's usb port.
+- Connect the USB OTG Y-cable to the Pico's usb port.
 - Connect the controller to the full size female usb port of the OTG Y-Cable
-- Insert the SD card into the SD card slot.
-- Connect the Micro USB power adapter to the female Micro usb port OTG Y-Cable.
+- Connect the Micro USB power adapter to the female Micro usb connecter of the OTG Y-Cable.
 - Power on the monitor and the Pico

 See image below.